catie-aq/cookiecutter_zephyr/README.md

 > [!NOTE]
 >
-> cookiecutter 2.4.0 and earlier are required for this template.
+> cookiecutter 2.4.0 or later is required for this template.